-Remote control is easy and uses the the mBot app which can be downloaded to iOS and Android devices, and mBlock software which is based on the Scratch 2.0 programming language and which works with PCs.
+Kids will find the remote control uses the mBot app, which they can download to iOS and Android devices.
+Also downloadable is mBlock software based on the Scratch 2.0 programming language and which works with PCs.

 There are separate versions of the kit.
 The Bluetooth version will be best for family and home use.
 (Note - mBot is not compatible with Amazon Kindle Fire tablets).

-There are many modes to play with mBot - it has sensors that allow it to follow lines and to avoid obstacles for example.
-It can be reassembled and reprogrammed many times over.
+There are many modes to play with mBot - it has sensors that allow it to follow lines and avoid obstacles.
+You can reassemble and reprogramme many times over.

-What’s also cool about the mBot kit is that it is compatible with LEGO pieces, so you can use your imagination to modify the appearance of your bot if you wish.
+What's also cool about the mBot kit is that it is compatible with LEGO pieces, so you can use your imagination to modify your bot's appearance if you wish.

-The robot needs to be powered by 4 x AA batteries or a 3.7v 1800 mah rechargeable Lithium battery.
+The robot uses 4 x AA batteries or a 3.7v 1800 mah rechargeable Lithium battery.

 The mBot is an affordable STEM robot kit and a great educational tool, providing simple learning about coding and robotics.